-Keeping all main pipeline intermediate files
+Main pipeline intermediate files

 The main pipeline takes the data through various repetitions of calibration, flagging, and imaging.
 If so desired, one can keep all the processed fits and uvfits of the target you are processing.
 This way, for instance, you can monitor the progress in image quality in steps.
 This is activated by disabling the minimize_storage option: